Iwami Kagura 石見神樂

 Iwami Kagura offers a unique take on a traditional performance art

-Fast, exciting, colorful and dynamic, Iwami Kagura is an unforgettable kind of masked dance-theater unlike anything you have seen before.
+Fast, exciting, colorful and dynamic, Iwami Kagura is an unforgettable kind of masked traditional performance art unlike anything you have seen before.
 The art has been thrilling local people for decades and is now regularly performed at the famous Gion Festival in Kyoto.

 - The eight-headed giant serpent Orochi